 June 25, 2006 - The Pink Line opens.

-February 7, 2010 - Widespread service cuts are implemented to close a budget gap.
-Layoffs impact nearly 10% of the workforce.
+February 7, 2010 - Service cuts are implemented and fares increase to close a budget gap.
+More than 1,000 workers are laid off during the month of February.

 March 24, 2014 - A Blue Line train derails at the O’Hare International Airport station, smashing through a barrier at the end of the tracks and careening up an escalator, injuring more than 30 people.
 A transit union spokesman tells the Chicago Tribune that driver fatigue likely caused the accident.